drakkan/sftpgo/docs/logs.md

 # Logs

+Inside the log file, each line is a JSON struct.

 Each struct has a `sender` field that identifies the log type.

 The logs can be divided into the following categories: